Aerospace Grade Aluminium

 The strength of grade 7075 is comparable to that of steel thanks to its high levels of zinc.
 It has impeccable fatigue resistance and is easy to machine.
 It was a popular choice for planes in World War II and remained frequently featured in some military crafts.

-Less common aluminum alloys
+Less common aluminium alloys

 2219